 A defendant may want to hire a lawyer because depending upon what the allegations are, reckless driving could be a Misdemeanor or a Felony.
 Under Florida Statutes §316.192, any person who drives any vehicle with willful or wanton disregard for the safety of persons or property is guilty of reckless driving.

 Any individual who is convicted of a first offense for reckless driving is punished as a second-degree Misdemeanor.
 On the first conviction, a person is subjected to a period of no more than 90 days in the Broward County Jail and a fine not more than $500.
-A Judge could consider placing someone on probation or giving an individual a criminal Misdemeanor conviction for the charge of reckless driving.
-Reckless driving also imposes four points against an individual’s driver’s license, and an individual could also face possible suspension of their driver’s license.
+A Judge could consider placing someone on probation or giving an individual a criminal Misdemeanor conviction for the charge of reckless driving by speed.
+Reckless driving by speed also imposes four points against an individual’s driver’s license, and an individual could also face possible suspension of their driver’s license.